CS 455 Style Guidelines

 other methods of the same class it should be private, not

-* your main program module should be accompanied by a comment describing
+* your main program file should be accompanied by a comment describing

 what the program does and how to run it.

 * each function or method should have a comment at its start